JoshDoody/fsn/_posts/2018-11-08-amazon-salary-negotiation.md

 ### The base salary cap

-The most unique thing about Amazon job offers is that they typically cap base salary at somewhere around $165–175k depending on division and geographic location.
+Amazon offers have a base salary cap somewhere around $320k depending on division and geographic location.
+This often doesn't come into play since they raised the cap to allow them to offer more competitive base salaries a while back, but it's still good to be aware of this limitation.

-If you run into the base salary cap, they'll start adding equity and sign-on bonuses to improve the offer.
-More senior roles can command very large sign-on bonuses and RSU grants while offering a relatively modest base salary (when compared to some other big tech firms).
+If you do happen to run into the base salary cap, they'll start adding equity and sign-on bonuses to improve the offer.

 ### How flexible is Amazon on Base Salary?